wyp1125/additive_epistasis/README.md

 #### 1) data_simulation.R
 R program for generating a simulated case-control genotype dataset which contains pure epistatic interactions.
 #### 2) offspring.R
+R program for generating genotypes of offspring from the aforementioned simulated genotype dataset.